tzebrowski/ObdMetrics/README.md

 }
 ```

-Framework is able to work with multiple sources of PIDs that are specified for different automotive manufacturers.
+Framework is able to work with multiple sources of PIDs which might be specific for different automotive manufacturers.
 Generic list of PIDs can be found [here](./src/main/resources/mode01.json "mode01.json")

 #### Communication with different ECU's within the same session

-* The framework is able to query multiple ECU's within the same session based on different source of PID's and mode's.
+* The framework is able to query multiple ECU's within the same session based on different source of PID's, mode's and CAN filters.
 It's able to work either with CAN 11 bit or CAN 29 bit headers.

 <details>
 <summary>Example</summary>